Youth Councils - Local Government

 - when their next open meeting is and attend it

-- if there are any consultations they are doing with young people in your community and help out
+- if there are any consultations with young people in your community and help out

-- when youth council elections or applications are made and become a youth councillor.
+- when youth council elections are held become a Youth Councillor

 If you don't have a youth council in your community, you could:

-- find out if the council is thinking about it and offer to help out
+- find out if the council is thinking about creating one and offer to help out

 - talk to other young people in your community about the idea of having a youth council